 Empowering others is a daily task for a great leader.
 You need to delegate tasks so that you show your employees you trust them and their ability to get positive results.
 This is a great way to motivate your workforce.

-Having a positive attitude is always helpful for you as a manager to maintain everybody else cheerful as well.
-Being that kind of presence helps others feel motivated towards reaching their goals.
-Great leaders are always a positive presence surrounding their team.
+Having a positive attitude is always helpful for you as a manager to maintain everybody else cheerfully as well.
+Being that kind of presence helps others feel motivated toward reaching their goals.
+Great leaders are always a positive presence surrounding their teams.